lsst-sqre/sqr-013/index.rst

 DocHub metadata exists in two contexts: the metadata database, and in artifact repositories (such as GitHub repositories).
 Metadata at rest in DocHub's database is intended to be complete and authoritative, while metadata embedded in repositories is *templated*.
-Metadata templates are transformed by :ref:`ingest-adapters` into complete JSON-LD stored by DocHub.
+Metadata templates are transformed by :ref:`ingest adapters <ingest-adapters>` into complete JSON-LD stored by DocHub.
 This section describes these DocHub metadata as it is authoritatively stored in the metadata database.
 § :ref:`metadata-templating` describes metadata templates.